sokanacollectiveCRM/frontend/README.md

     3. absolute paths in `src` (begin with `common` or `pages`)
     4. relative paths (begin with `.` or `/`)
   - Within each import group, imports are sorted alphabetically
+  - Line of space between each import group
   - If importing multiple things from one file, items imported are sorted alphabetically
   - Imports that don't exist are not allowed